griffithlab/pVACtools/docs/pvacseq/output_files.rst

 .. list-table::
    :header-rows: 1

-   * - Parameters
+   * - Parameter
      - Description
      - Default
    * - ``--binding-threshold``
-     - Tier epitopes in the "Pass" tier when the mutant allele has a IC50 MT binding affinity below this value.
+     - The threshold used for filtering epitopes on the IC50 MT binding affinity.
      - 500
    * - ``--allele-specific-binding-thresholds``
      - Instead of the hard cutoff set by the ``--binding-threshold``, use